Skip to content

 These are not the descriptions of a philosophy of passive tranquility.
 They are consistent, across hostile and sympathetic sources alike, in their identification of Epicurean philosophy with vigorous, varied, active pleasure as the content of the best life.

-Part Six: Why the Zero-State Reading Persists and Why It Matters
+Part Seven: Why the Zero-State Reading Persists and Why It Matters

-Section titled “Part Six: Why the Zero-State Reading Persists and Why It Matters”
+Section titled “Part Seven: Why the Zero-State Reading Persists and Why It Matters”

 The zero-state reading of Epicurus did not arise from careful reading of the texts.
-It arose from three cultural filters that have operated on the interpretation of Epicurean philosophy for centuries.
+It arose from at least three cultural filters that have operated on the interpretation of Epicurean philosophy for centuries.

 The Stoic filter is the most ancient.
 Stoics found it useful to read Epicurus as essentially a failed Stoic — someone who wanted to call the wise man’s condition “pleasure” but who, when pressed, turned out to mean something very like the Stoic apatheia or freedom from passion.
 On this reading, the Epicurean sage is not fundamentally different from the Stoic sage; he just uses different vocabulary.
 This reading served the Stoics by domesticating their most vigorous opponent, and it has had remarkable staying power in scholarship that has absorbed Stoic assumptions without fully recognizing them as such.